habedi/cogitator/examples/README.md

 make example-openai
 ```

-> [!NOTE]
-> Examples should be run from the root directory of the repository.
+Note that the examples should be run from the root directory of the repository.
+Additionally, to use `gemma3:4b` (or any other model like `gemma3:12b`) with Ollama, it must be pulled (or downloaded)
+first.